xmos/fwk_voice/examples/bare-metal/doc/index.rst

 In order to access binary files on the host from the XCore device over xscope, the examples make use of the xscope_fileio utility, which needs to be installed before running the example application.
-To install xscope_fileio, run the following command from the top level `sw_avona` directory in a terminal where XMOS XTC tools are sourced.
+To install xscope_fileio, run the following command from the top level `fwk_voice` directory in a terminal where XMOS XTC tools are sourced.
 Make sure that cmake build step has been completed prior to this.

 ::